obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Check unit test coverage
 - More tests on syntax errors (non-happy-flow).
+- Indent checking: Indent info is on parent context.
+    Make a list where items can be removed by an IDisplosable object.
+    Can be used for Current too (removes Revert calls)
 - Expression Operators may need to increase the resulting type (U8 * U8 = U16).
     RetVal of operator overload determines resulting type.
     Type of target (variable) determines resulting type.